LeadPipeSoftware/LeadPipe.RabbitHole/docs/source/user_guide.rst

 You can shuttle a single message or as many messages as you'd like!

-REPLAY: Return messages to their source queue
+Replay
 ---------------------------------------------

+Return messages to their source queue.

 What about simply re-playing a message by returning it to its source queue?
 Fire up the handy replay command!